Find out about the VAT rules that apply to VAT-registered barristers or advocates.

-The online deregistration system does not have the capacity for documents to be attached to applications.
-If you have applied to deregister online, you’ll need to send the letter through the post to the address for the VAT Registration Service.
+The online VAT registration cancellation system does not have the capacity for documents to be attached to applications.
+If you have applied to cancel your VAT registration online, you’ll need to send the letter through the post to the address for the VAT Registration Service.

 You can find more information about cancelling your registration in VAT Notice 700/11: cancelling your registration.